sewmyheadon/bug-spray/README.md

 * `d()` - Dumps data
 * `ddd()` - Dumps data and dies

+When your PHP code has an error, Whoops will whip the error codes into a more helpful, readable format to make debugging easier.

+There's also a sandbox.php file in the `src` directory that you can use to try out code.

 ## Where to get help

 * Currently, there is no official documentation.
 Docs for [Composer](https://getcomposer.org/), [Kint](http://raveren.github.io/kint/), and [Whoops](https://github.com/filp/whoops) can be found on their respective sites.
+* You can post issues here on Github.

 ## Contribution Guidelines
 Feel free to contribute pull requests.